qligier/ch-epr/PMP-issues.md

 > In order to maintain interoperability among participating communities, certain metadata attributes are restricted from modification as they describe the current state of DocumentEntry object, or the stored physical document.
 The RMU Profile permits updating the following metadata attributes: [...]
 Other IHE Profiles, XDS Affinity Domain policies, or community policies may impose additional restrictions on the metadata attributes they allow to be changed.

-The attribute _deletionStatus_ cannot be updated by an ITI-92 query.
+The attribute _deletionStatus_ cannot be updated by an ITI-92 query, it means a document cannot be deleted in a cross-community transaction.

 ## Usage of deletionStatus attribute